Gain a strong foundation in the fundamentals of statistical process control

 - Plotting data in order of occurrence and then spotting possible trends or changes – run charts.

-Day 2: Process Capability and Performance and Sustaining Process Improvement
+Process Capability & Performance & Sustaining Process Improvement

 - Turning a run chart into a statistical control chart and the advantages — individual and range control charts are used to determine whether or not a process change has occurred, and when to intervene.